squarepupil/website-pages/src/pages/introduction.md

 and how to take failure, as well as success, in stride as steps towards achieving their own goals.

-The children and staff are all members of the school community and learn from one another.
+The students and staff are all members of the school community.
+They learn from one another.
 The staff ensure that the school environment is safe, appropriately supportive, and run in a democratic fashion.
 All school members have equal rights, which means having equal voice in both making the rules and adjudicating them.
-We have found that children of all ages treat this process seriously, and their ensuing discussions balance the needs of the community with compassion for their peers, leading to respectful outcomes for all involved.
+Students of all ages treat this process seriously, and their ensuing discussions balance the needs of the community with compassion for their peers, leading to respectful outcomes for all involved.